tytydraco/yessleep/out/Six_months_ago_I_was_taken_hostage_during_a_bus_hijacking_I_know_you_havent_heard_of_it_No_one_has_and_Im_dead_set_on_figuring_out_why_Part_4.md

 Without my permission, I heard her again.

-One foot in front of the other, Elena.
+*"One foot in front of the other, Elena."*

 Without a shred of hesitation, I stepped over the threshold.